 - A chosen Additional Feature from Groups A and B shall be considered for a Level if it is fully achieved and established: - Within the first half rotation of the Twizzle, and - held until the number of rotations needed for that Level is fully completed (2 rotations for Level 2, 3 rotations for Level 3, 4 rotations for Level 4). - There is no limit on turns or movements performed on one foot on the change of foot or the steps between required Twizzles.
 Any number of connecting turns after the Twizzle rotations considered for level, including additional single Twizzle(s), are permitted. - The same chosen Additional Feature shall be considered for Level for each partner when it is executed simultaneously by both partners.
-Any errors are evaluated per partner. - If there is more than one step performed between the 2nd and 3rd Twizzle in a Set of Twizzles, the 3rd Twizzle is no longer considered for Level as a Group C feature. - In a Set of Twizzles to achieve the "C" Feature of 'Two twizzles performed on one foot without change of foot, with no limits on turns or movements, performed on one foot between Twizzles.

-The requirement for this feature to be considered is that there are three completed rotations during the Twizzle immediately following this "C" feature.

-This same requirement applies if this "C" feature is performed between the 1st and 2nd Twizzles as well as between the 2nd and the 3rd Twizzles.

-If, in addition, the 3rd twizzle is performed with at least three rotations AND is executed correctly, then the Technical Panel should consider this as another "C" feature for Level.
-In this case, the couple will receive two "C" features for Level.
+Any errors are evaluated per partner. - If there is more than one step performed between the 2nd and 3rd Twizzle in a Set of Twizzles, the 3rd Twizzle is no longer considered for Level as a Group C feature. - In a Set of Twizzles to achieve the "C" Feature of 'Two twizzles performed on one foot without change of foot, with no limits on turns or movements, performed on one foot between Twizzles. - The requirement for this feature to be considered is that there are three completed rotations during the Twizzle immediately following this "C" feature. - This same requirement applies if this "C" feature is performed between the 1st and 2nd Twizzles as well as between the 2nd and the 3rd Twizzles. - If, in addition, the 3rd twizzle is performed with at least three rotations AND is executed correctly, then the Technical Panel should consider this as a "C" feature for Level.